sandbox-science/devrec/README.md

-# DevRec Python Prototype
+# DevLog Python Prototype

-**DevRec** is a lightweight CLI tool that records your local developer workflow.
+**DevLog** is a lightweight CLI tool that records your local developer workflow.
 It captures notes, shell activity, and optionally Git actions to produce a structured, timestamped report, perfect for debugging, documentation, or reflection.

 > [!NOTE]
 >
-> More about the idea on this [article](https://listed.to/@Astra/63832/devrec-cli-developer-tool).
+> More about the idea on this [article](https://listed.to/@Astra/63832/devlog-cli-developer-tool).

 ---